phil-opp/pic8259_simple/README.md

+# This is only a fork!

+Please file any pull requests against the original repository in https://github.com/emk/toyos-rs/tree/master/crates/pic8259_simple.

+---

 # Kernel-space interface to 8259 and 8259A Programmable Interrupt Controller (PIC)

 **Work in progress:** I am _not_ qualified to have written this crate.